LevanisART/cs2-premier-stats-widget/README.md

 ## Requirements

-- **Leetify account** with match tracking enabled — create one at [leetify.com](https://leetify.com) and make sure your profile is connected to Steam.
-Leetify needs to track your matches for the widget to have up-to-date data.
-The more frequently Leetify syncs, the faster your rating updates on stream.
+- **Leetify account** with match tracking enabled — create one at [leetify.com](https://leetify.com) and make sure your profile is connected to Steam
+- **Matchmaking share code** — required for Leetify to automatically sync your matches.
+Without it, data updates will be delayed.
+  1. Get your Authentication Code from [Steam](https://help.steampowered.com/en/wizard/HelpWithGameIssue?appid=730&issueid=128)
+  2. Enter it on Leetify's [Data Sources](https://leetify.com/app/data-sources) page under the Matchmaking tab
+  3. Once active, Leetify will pick up your matches shortly after they finish
 - **Steam64 ID** — find yours at [steamid.io](https://steamid.io)

 ## Setup